Glorieta Pass Battlefield Historical Marker

-This is the site of Glorieta Pass Battlefield.
-It was a decisive American Civil War Battle that ended Confederate ambitions to cut off the West from the Union.
+This historical marker is located at the site of the Battle of Glorieta Pass, a decisive American Civil War Battle that ended Confederate ambitions to cut off the Southwest from the Union.
 The battle took place on March 26-28th, 1862.
 A small skirmish between forces took place on the 26th however the major part of the battle occurred on the 28th.
 The American commander was John P. Slough and the Confederate commander was William R. Scurry.

 Backstory and Context